menixator/procella/README.md

 ```

 ## Receiving
-The reciever would read the data, assure that the first byte is a 'marker byte'
+The Receiver would read the data, assure that the first byte is a 'marker byte'
 by comparing the value to `0xAB`.
-If not, the Reciever will choose to reset
+If not, the Receiver will choose to reset
 itself.

-The Reciever reads all 10 bytes of the data, checks if the marker bytes are
+The Receiver reads all 10 bytes of the data, checks if the marker bytes are
 encapsulating the packet.
 Decryption occurs here as well, but only on the 8
 bytes encapsulated within the marker bytes.
 After decryption, the first and last
 bytes are compared with the respective values.
 The obfuscated value is grabbed
 and its parity is compared with the parity byte present in the packet.
 Finally,
-the obfuscated value is then passed back through the Ceaser cipher to get the
+the obfuscated value is then passed back through the Caesar cipher to get the
 original value.

 The character corresponding to this value in the binary tree is then displayed